SatCloP/pyrtlib/docs/source/examples/plot_brightness_temperature_wO3.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-9

-This example shows how to use the :py:class:`pyrtlib.tb_spectrum.TbCloudRTE` method to calculate brightness temperature from ground with ozone.
+This example shows how to use the :py:class:`pyrtlib.tb_spectrum.TbCloudRTE` method to calculate brightness temperature from ground (downwelling) with ozone.

 ..
 GENERATED FROM PYTHON SOURCE LINES 9-82